muan/site/_posts/2025-04-11-logging-off.md

 The fact that all this is happening while I’m going through SNRI withdrawal and in the worst health of my life just shows how badly I overestimated my abilities.
 I thought too highly of myself to believe I could somehow do it all—push through and make a dent.

-I wish Taiwan, our beautiful island, many others who are more capable—psychologically and physically.
-People willing to give up their peace and comfort, and strong enough to carry on.
+I wish Taiwan, our beautiful island, many more who are capable—psychologically and physically.
+People willing to give up their peace and comfort.
+Strong enough to carry on.

 I’ve quit twice now.
 Nothing to show for it.